The 2025 Summer Housing application is now open for eligible students who remain in Lawrence for the summer semester.

 7. Rules and Regulations

 1. All residents, visitors, and guests must abide by the laws of the state of Kansas and the conduct rules of the University.
-The resident is responsible for complying with the rules, policies, and regulations contained in this contract, the Housing & Residence Life Handbook, and other official publications, including: 1) The Code of Student Rights and Responsibilities for the University of Kansas, 2) The University of Kansas Parking Regulations, and 3) The University of Kansas Policy Library.
+The resident is responsible for complying with the rules, policies, and regulations contained in this contract, the KU Housing & Residence Life Handbook, and other official publications, including: 1) The Code of Student Rights and Responsibilities for the University of Kansas, 2) The University of Kansas Parking Regulations, and 3) The University of Kansas Policy Library.
 The terms of the policies and regulations may change from time to time.
 It is the resident’s responsibility to review regularly the Handbook to ensure awareness of and adherence to the current terms.

-2. Acts contrary to federal, state, or local laws, and University regulations such as, but not limited to, sex offenses, gambling, possession and/or use of illegal drugs and/or controlled substances, theft, and disruption constitute violations of the Housing & Residence Life Handbook.
+2. Acts contrary to federal, state, or local laws, and University regulations such as, but not limited to, sex offenses, gambling, possession and/or use of illegal drugs and/or controlled substances, theft, and disruption constitute violations of the KU Housing & Residence Life Handbook.

-3. Violation by you of federal, state, or local laws, or the policies or regulations referenced above, or failure to independently manage daily life functions to the extent that custodial care might be required, may result in disciplinary sanction, reassignment to another residential space and/or building, revocation of future guest privileges, and/or other consequences including liability for full contract costs when this contract is cancelled by Housing & Residence Life.
+3. Violation by you of federal, state, or local laws, or the policies or regulations referenced above, or failure to independently manage daily life functions to the extent that custodial care might be required, may result in disciplinary sanction, reassignment to another residential space and/or building, revocation of future guest privileges, and/or other consequences including liability for full contract costs when this contract is cancelled by KU Housing & Residence Life.

 5. This contract may be immediately suspended and you may be required to vacate the premises when circumstances indicate that your continued presence in the assigned residential space may constitute danger, or threat of danger, to property, yourself, or others in the housing system.